joshgiersch/average-bank/readme.md

 ---

-Seriously though, it pulls the list of bank names from the FDIC's APIs, and lists the most common words in bank names (not filtering out stopwords, because I wrote this on holiday, come on).
-The eleven most common words, as of mid-January:
+Seriously though, it pulls the list of bank names from the FDIC's APIs, and lists the most common words in bank names (not filtering out stopwords, because I wrote this on holiday in response to an idle brainstorm over brunch, come on).
+The eleven most common words, as of mid-January 2019:

 * Bank 155387
 * of 38368